 Kickback Schemes

 A kickback scheme is considered to be a form of bribery and anti-competitive conduct.
-In this case, an employee may conspire with a third-party vendor and deprive the organisation of money.
+In this case, an employee may conspire with a third-party vendor and deprive the organization of money.
 This is achieved when the employee inflates a supplier invoice to share profits.

 The employee may then be considered an “insider threat.”